AhmedMansour024/Youtube-Downloader-With-GUI/README.md

 ### Note

-this program need an Environment you can check how to do it manually [Here](INSTALL_venv.md)
+this program need an Environment, so you need to run **make** or make an Environment manually,
+- you can check how to make Environment manually [Here](INSTALL_venv.md)

 ## How to run ?